fialhovi/fialhovi/README.md

 🌱 I’m currently learning Python and its data analysis' libraries (Pandas, NumPy, Matplotlib and Seaborn)

-🎲 I have experience with Excel, SQL and Tableau
+🎲 Knowledge in Excel, SQL and Tableau

 💬 Ask me about anything, I'll be happy to help